KewalinSamart/KewalinSamart/README.md

 ### Hi there 👋 😊
 My name is [**Kewalin Samart**](https://kewalinsamart.github.io/curriculum-vitae/Kewalin_Samart_CV.pdf) (*she/her/hers*), a Ph.D. student in Computational Bioscience 🧬💻📈 at University of Colorado School of Medicine.
 I earned a B.Sc. in Computational Mathematics from Michigan State University in 2022.
-My research interest includes Computational and Statistical Genomics with a focus on method development.
+My research interests include Computational and Statistical Genomics with a focus on method development.
+I am currently developing and applying machine learning approaches to discover novel therapeutic indications for infectious diseases.

 Apart from doing science and coding, I love to hike 🥾🏔, bike 🚲, sing, listen to music 💕, and walk Coco 🐕, a cute little Goldendoodle boy.